 Consequently, an instance of E4 Period may occupy a number of disjoint spacetime volumes, however there must not be a discontinuity in the timespan covered by these spacetime volumes.
 This means that an instance of E4 Period must be contiguous in time.
 If it has ended in all areas, it has ended as a whole.
 However it may end in one area before another, such as in the Polynesian migration, and it continues as long as it is ongoing in at least one area.

 We model E4 Period as a subclass of E2 Temporal Entity and of E92 Spacetime Volume.
 The latter is intended as a phenomenal spacetime volume as defined in CIDOC CRMgeo (Doerr and Hiebel, 2013).
-By virtue of this multiple inheritance we can discuss the physical extent of an E4 Period without representing each instance of it together with an instance of its associated spacetime volume.
+By virtue of this multiple inheritance we can discuss the physical extent of an instance of E4 Period without representing each instance of it together with an instance of its associated spacetime volume.
 This model combines two quite different kinds of substance: an instance of E4 Period is a phenomena while an instance of E92 Spacetime Volume is an aggregation of points in spacetime.
 However, the real spatiotemporal extent of an instance of E4 Period is regarded to be unique to it due to all its details and fuzziness; its identity and existence depends uniquely on the identity of the instance of E4 Period.
 Therefore this multiple inheritance is unambiguous and effective and furthermore corresponds to the intuitions of natural language.

 There are two different conceptualisations of ‘artistic style’, defined either by physical features or by historical context.
 For example, “Impressionism” can be viewed as a period lasting from approximately 1870 to 1905 during which paintings with particular characteristics were produced by a group of artists that included (among others) Monet, Renoir, Pissarro, Sisley and Degas.
 Alternatively, it can be regarded as a style applicable to all paintings sharing the characteristics of the works produced by the Impressionist painters, regardless of historical context.
 The first interpretation is an instance of E4 Period, and the second defines morphological object types that fall under E55 Type.